magomimmo/modern-cljs/doc/second-edition/tutorial-19.md

   (fn [s] (boolean (re-matches re (str s))))) ;; wrap s within str
 ```

-As soon as you save the file `clj-tdd` re-execute the tests and
+As soon as you save the file `clj-tdd` re-executes the tests and
 returns success:

 ```bash